probsys/sppl/README.md

 ### Installation and Tests

-Please install the python dependencies in `requirements.txt`.
+Please install Python 3 dependencies in `requirements.txt`.

 Run the following command in the shell:

     $ ./check.sh

-### Overview of the DSL
+### Overview of the domain specific language

-Consider the following probabilistic domain-specific language, specified in Haskell notation:
+Consider the following probabilistic DSKL, specified in Haskell notation:

-    ```
     type VarName = String

     data Distribution